LibrariesHacked/wuthering-hacks/README.md

 # Wuthering Hacks

-A data dashboard done from Newcastle public libraries open data.
+A data dashboard from Newcastle public libraries open data.

 ## Technologies used and licences